Fiscal Management

 Adopted: 12/13

 The superintendent [or designee] is authorized to enter into an agreement with a financial institution for the use of district credit cards.
-Use of credit cards shall be limited to expenditures necessary to conduct district business.
+Use of credit cards will be limited to expenditures necessary to conduct district business.
+Actual and necessary expenses incurred in the performance of work-related duties include, but are not limited to, travel expenses related to professional development or fulfillment of required job duties, payment of claims related to professional development of the board and employees, and other expenses required by employees and the board in the performance of their duties.

-District credit card users shall be held accountable for appropriate use of district credit cards.
-Unauthorized use of a district credit card shall be grounds for disciplinary action including termination of employment.
+District credit card users will be held accountable for appropriate use of district credit cards.
+Unauthorized use of a district credit card will be grounds for disciplinary action including termination of employment.

 Adopted 2/05